 Hearing aids work by amplifying sounds in the environment to improve audibility for someone with hearing loss.
 Think of it as a public address (PA) system for ears.
 All hearing aids have microphones, amplifiers, and speakers.
 The microphone picks up sound in the environment, the amplifier magnifies the signal from the microphone and tells the loudspeaker how loud to output the sound to your ears.

-Today’s hearing aids are not your grandma’s hearing aids!
-Many hearing aids have advanced signal processing that helps manage sound in the environment, reduces feedback, and improves comfort.
+Today’s hearing instruments are not your grandma’s hearing aids!
+Many devices have advanced signal processing that helps manage sound in the environment, reduces feedback, and improves comfort.

 Where to Buy Hearing Aids

 As of May 2020, there are no FDA-approved OTC hearing aids on the market.
-We believe that once the FDA approves OTC hearing aids, they will be available anywhere electronics are sold.
+We believe that once the FDA approves OTC hearing instruments, they will be available anywhere electronics are sold.

-Right now, hearing aids are obtained through licensed audiologists, hearing instruments specialists, and medical doctors.
+Right now, hearing devices are obtained through licensed audiologists, hearing instruments specialists, and medical doctors.

 You may be wondering: why see an audiologist once OTC hearing aids are approved?
 Although OTC hearing aids could provide some assistance for hearing difficulty, if you have a medical condition causing your hearing difficulty, you won’t find that out.
 An audiologist will test your ears, diagnose the issue, and make appropriate care recommendations specific to you.
 We take a medical and rehabilitative approach to hearing problems, beyond correcting for deficits on your audiogram.